creativemindsplugins/cm-header-footer-script-loader/readme.md

 > [Pro Version Detailed Features List](https://www.cminds.com/wordpress-plugins-library/wordpress-header-and-footer-script-loader-plugin/)

-* Enable support for unique post types
+* Add JS, CSS, PHP and HTML scripts.
+* Choose where to load scripts: in header, footer, after opening body tag, before or after content.
-* Facilitate the loading of scripts on custom posts
+* Load scripts on standard and custom posts.
-* Direct scripts and styles towards a particular group of posts, determined by post type
-* Manage the loading of scripts on individual posts via a metabox
+* Load scripts on selected posts and pages.
-* Bypass the global setting for a specific style or script, and make a decision on whether to upload the script
-* Aim the script at a URL or a set of URLs
+* Load scripts in chosen post categories.
+* Load scripts in chosen post tags.
+* Load scripts for specific URLs.
-* Specify the device type for each script: desktop only, mobile only, or both
+* Load scripts by device type: desktop, mobile or both.
-* Incorporate custom headers and modify scripts in the headers or footers
+* Override script loading for each post.
+* Define script launch by adding timeframe.
+* Add titles and notes to scripts.

 </details>